DeanSlack/hierarchical_clm_probing/README.md

 - Change tokenization into function that can be called from dataset, s.t. pass 'moses' tokenize argument and it will call the moses tokenize method
 - Changing ELMo model to 5.5b would provide a closer comparison to BERT pretraining data
 - Check oslo sentiment paper for dataset containing different linguist phenomena
+- Qualitative assessment for correct classifications which override/negate the ground sentiment of the word with no context.

 ## **Linear Probing Results**